Recent testimonies of successful business networking - Erasmus for Young Entrepreneurs programme

-Nastasja Minja is an aspiring entrepreneur from Slovenia graduated in psychology.
-She wants to start a business in the field, and for this, she went to Italy for a five-months entrepreneurial exchange.
+Nastasja Minja is an aspiring entrepreneur from Slovenia who graduated in psychology.
+She wanted to start a business in the field so she went to Italy for a five-month long entrepreneurial exchange.

-Yet, not long after she started working alongside host entrepreneur Valentina Bortolotto, owner of NEFELI EDUCATION, she found herself facing the coronavirus crisis and the national lockdown.
+Yet, not long after she started working alongside host entrepreneur Valentina Bortolotto, owner of NEFELI EDUCATION, she found herself facing the coronavirus crisis and a national lockdown.

 "I arrived in Italy in February and the lockdown started in March.
 It was a sudden change that I was not prepared for.
 Yet, I had to promptly adapt to the situation and comply with the restrictions of movement and social interactions.
 It was very difficult for me to avoid physical contacts with people as I am psychologist, but there was no choice”.
 "We needed to be responsible and show respect to those suffering from the consequences of the disease.”

-Even if not ready for this, the lockdown presented nonetheless an opportunity for Nastasja and Valentina to work differently.
-The two women thus decided to continue the collaboration virtually using digital tools for communication.
-This way, they could carry on the activities initially planning during the exchange.
+Even if she was not ready for this, the lockdown presented an opportunity for Nastasja and Valentina to work differently.
+The two women decided to continue the collaboration virtually using digital tools for communication.
+They could carry on the activities initially planning during the exchange.

-Using the spare time that the quarantine allowed, Nastasja could refine some aspects of her business plan.
+Using the spare time the quarantine offered, Nastasja could refine some aspects of her business plan.
 She notably focused on creating content for sport psychology, whilst also being fully committed to Valentina’s business.

-To make her remote work life more comfortable, Nastasja created an environment at home that resembles to a workplace, which helped her a lot to be efficient and productive.
-She advises everyone to do so too.
-She also recommends setting a daily schedule making sure that it fits in own daily agenda.
+To make her remote work life more comfortable, Nastasja created an environment at home that resembled a workplace, which really helped her to be efficient and productive.
+She advises everyone to do the same.
+She also recommends setting a schedule making sure that it fits a daily agenda.

-"It is more difficult to avoid distractions at home, especially if you live with someone, so I needed to have a strict schedule that I followed rigorously (e.g. working whilst others are sleeping).”
+"It is more difficult to avoid distractions at home, especially if you live with someone, so I needed to have a strict schedule that I would follow rigorously (e.g. working whilst others are sleeping).”

-The communication flow with Valentina and the other colleagues at NEFELI, has not changed much during the quarantine, it just got better!
+The communication flow with Valentina and the other colleagues at NEFELI, did not change much during the quarantine, it actually got better!

 The restrictions actually allowed people to have more time to talk to each other and focus on discussions about strategies and future projects.

-Yet, the two women remain positive about the situation as for them, no matter how bad it is, it nonetheless represents an opportunity for both business growth and personal development.
+But the two women remain positive about the situation, no matter how bad it is, it still represents an opportunity for both business growth and personal development.